ACCEPTING CASES NATIONWIDE

 What cancers are included in the Roundup lawsuit?

-Cancers such as non-Hodgkin’s lymphoma, multiple myeloma, and other types of lymphatic cancers such as B-cell lymphoma, Burkitt lymphoma, and Chronic lymphocytic leukemia (CLL) are included in the Roundup lawsuit.
+Cancers such as non-Hodgkin’s lymphoma and other types of lymphatic cancers such as B-cell lymphoma, Burkitt lymphoma, and Chronic lymphocytic leukemia (CLL) are included in the Roundup lawsuit.

 What proof do you need for a Roundup lawsuit?